 Enhanced rates are paid to providers listed on the Oregon Registry.
 Special rates are paid to providers that care for children or youth with disabilities.
-Below you will find more detailed information about these rates.
+See below for details about these rates.

-In order to encourage providers to pursue training in child care subjects, and to reward those who make that effort, DHS is authorized to pay a higher rate, called the
+To encourage providers to pursue child care training and reward those who make the effort, ODHS can pay a higher rate, called the

 enhanced rate, to child care providers who are listed on the Oregon Registry.

 How do I qualify for the enhanced rate?

 Family providers and centers who are exempt from Office of Child Care (OCC) licensing must meet specific training requirements of the Oregon Registry to receive the enhanced rate.
 These requirements include:

 - Completing at least two hours of training on Recognizing and Reporting Child Abuse and Neglect